British Dictionary (en_GB) — Forked by Marco A.G.Pinto

 I need to code a feature in my tool Proofing Tool GUI to extract PFX + SFX words.

-I was checking the words from 'a' to 'z' but Peter (a friend who suggests words) told me to begin with less % words.
+I was checking the words from 'a' to 'z' but Peter (a friend who suggests words) told me to begin with less % existing words.

 Adding new words: